Aashritha123-lab/shorten_url/README.md

 ## 📝 URL Shortener API

-A simple URL shortening service built with Go and PostgreSQL.
+A simple URL Shortener service built in Go.
+Generates unique short links for long URLs and persists them in PostgreSQL.
+Inspired by services like bit.ly
 It allows users to create short URLs for long URLs and redirect users from the short URL to the original URL.

 ---